panzerdp/dmitripavlutin.com/content/posts/164-interface-vs-implementation/index.md

 type: post
 ---

-You've written some code, tested it, and shipped to production.
+You've written some code, tested it, and shipped it to production.
 Then you never have to modify that code again.
 Wouldn't that be great?

 But putting the dreams aside... you have to modify, even multiple times, the code that has been written.
-And this in my opinion one of the greatest challenges in software development: update the already written code.
+And this in my opinion one of the greatest challenges in software development: updating the already written code.

-If you haven't taken the time, *in advance*, to think about the possible ways your code can change, you are quickly going to start have problems with [rigid and fragile code](https://www.excella.com/insights/top-4-symptoms-of-bad-code).
+If you haven't taken the time, *in advance*, to think about the possible ways your code can change, you are quickly going to start to have problems with [rigid and fragile code](https://www.excella.com/insights/top-4-symptoms-of-bad-code).

-In this post, I'm going to discuss about a software design principle that *advises to program to an interface rather that an implementation*.
+In this post, I'm going to discuss a software design principle that *advises to program to an interface rather than an implementation*.

 # 1. The list renderer